itsektionen/styrdokument/stadgar/eng/stadgar.md

 §4.3.1 A supporting member is a member of THS that has chosen to support the chapter.

-§4.3.2 A supporting member has the same rights as a regular member except for eligibility and the right to vote in the elections for the union council.
+§4.3.2 A supporting member has the same rights as a regular member, except for the right to vote at chapter meetings and in the THS union council elections, as well as eligibility for positions in the union council and the board.

 §4.3.3 A supporting member have the same responsibilities as a regular member.